RahulnKumar/RahulnKumar/README.md

 * I'm Rahul, final year Master's student at IIT Patna.
 * I'm an AI, BCI enthusiast.
 * Currently working on EEG MI signal Classification with few shot learning.
-* I love meeting new people and learning new things, so please feel free to say hello.
+* I love meeting new people and learning new things, so please feel free to say hello 🙂.

 <!--
 **RahulnKumar/RahulnKumar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.